SashaD826/Portfolio/README.md

   **Data Source:** [Link to Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)
  ### 💰🌎 IT salaries all over the world
-  **Description:** This simple yet useful dataset shows salaries for different employment types and positions in numerous countries.
+  **Description:** This simple yet useful dashboard that shows salaries for different employment types and positions in numerous countries.

   **Problem:** The dataset is vast, requiring careful handling as values cannot be directly compared without segmentation.
 Implementing slicers enables precise filtering and meaningful comparisons, ensuring accurate insights from the complex data.